Microsoft Teams Security and Governance

-The popularity of collaboration applications like Microsoft Teams introduces new areas of security exposure.
-Even worse, IT isn’t prepared.
-These platforms enable users to add guests, share files, and change security settings without IT guidance.
-IT efforts to lock controls often give rise to either Shadow IT activity or user productivity decreases.
-In this guide to collaboration security and governance, we walk through top governance challenges, types of workstream collaborations issues, a comparison of challenges by platform, and how to monitor, measure, and manage Microsoft Teams collaboration security and governance.
+IT is not prepared for the massive governance and security risks brought on by the explosive adoption of collaboration apps like Microsoft Teams and Zoom.
+These platforms enable users to add guests, share files, and change security settings often without proper governance policies.
+IT efforts to lock controls give rise to Shadow IT activity or hamper user productivity.
+This inline guide will walk you through top governance challenges, native security weaknesses, and how to monitor and manage major Microsoft Teams collaboration security and governance.

 As an InfoSec or IT Professional, you’re continuously evaluating and assessing security risks.
-A large part of this security risk assessment focuses on dealing with end users and their, at times, questionable decisions.
-Their goals are simple: they’re just trying to get stuff done.
-Unfortunately, they don’t see risk the way IT does.
-If security risk is a concern at all, it’s an afterthought at best.
-In this blog we outline the security threats that exist in most businesses.
+A large part of this focuses on end-users and their potentially questionable decisions.
+The goals of end-users are simple: they’re trying to get stuff done.
+Unfortunately, security risks are an afterthought with end-users at best, whether in Sharepoint, OneDrive, or Teams.
+In this blog, we outline the security threats present in most businesses.

 24% of employees are unaware of their company security guidelines.
 Further, millennials are twice as likely to install apps not approved by IT.
 The result?
 43% of data breaches (half of which are accidental) stem from employees.